Purpose perspectives from author Daniel Pink and HR executive Kevin Cox

 Cox’s advice for leaders and executives looking to define their small p purpose is to ask themselves a series of questions.

 - What are your personal aspirations and goals in your current role?

 - What are your unique skills and abilities?

 “At the intersection of these,” says Cox, “is purpose.”

 Overarching organizational statements are likely to feel remote, impersonal – even unattainable – to many inside the company.
 Pink stresses that small p purpose isn’t something we craft or create.
 It is already inside individuals.
 It is something to discover – and to excavate.
 The Great Mind of Kevin Cox has it right.
 “It is difficult to find a ‘rational purpose’,” he warns.
 “Purpose should transcend the day-to-day.
 You can’t be afraid to emote and think about your underlying passions.”

-– Michael Chavez is the Chief Executive Officer of Duke Corporate Education.
+– Michael Chavez is global managing director of Duke Corporate Education.
 You can read his purpose columns on Forbes.com.
 An adapted version of this article appeared on the Dialogue Review website.